Solve For B Ax By C

 While manipulating equations might seem like a purely academic exercise, it has countless real-world applications.
 Here are a few examples:

 • Physics: In physics, many equations relate different physical quantities.
-For instance, the equation relating distance, initial velocity, time, and acceleration can be rearranged to solve for a specific variable, such as acceleration.
+To give you an idea, the equation relating distance, initial velocity, time, and acceleration can be rearranged to solve for a specific variable, such as acceleration.

 • Engineering: Engineers often use linear equations to model circuits, structures, and systems.
 Being able to solve for a particular parameter, like resistance in a circuit, is essential for design and analysis.